 Skip advert

 Advertisement - Article continues below

-That also means images of the development cars are finding their way to the public, such as this latest set of pictures showing the car testing in Sweden.
-It was ‘papped’ during cold weather systems testing with Bosch, where the car’s drivetrain, braking, stability controls and everything else that works to keep it the right way up were being developed, tweaked, updated and recalibrated.
+The car was first ‘papped’ during cold weather systems testing in Sweden with Bosch, where the car’s drivetrain, braking, stability controls and everything else that works to keep it the right way up were being developed, tweaked, updated and recalibrated.

+Skip advert